 Moon Miners' Manifesto and our other publications.
 We try (but do not

 The Moon Society has been active for some time in Mexico, and more

 recently in Chile - the Moon/Mars Atacama Research Station, for which

-we have been the lead design consultant.
-And we are cosponsoring the
+we had been the lead design consultant until the University of

 United States may have the second largest Spanish-speaking population

 in the world, after Mexico and before Spain!